mialkin/docs/tools/grafana.md

 A **dashboard** is a set of one or more *panels* organized and arranged into one or more *rows*.

+You can create a **folder** and move several dashboards in it.
+Folders help you organize and group dashboards, which is useful when you have many dashboards or multiple teams using the same Grafana instance.

 A **panel** is a basic visualization building block in Grafana.

 Each panel contains a set of queries to one or more data sources.